Firewall nftables settings (firewall.toml)

 By default false

-Description Enables IPv6 support.
-If IPv6 is disabled, all IPv6-related settings will be ignored.
+Description Enables support IPv6.
+If IPv6 turned off, all settings related to IPv6 will be ignored.

 true - includes